Want to pay off your home and run the mortgage contract through the shredder a lot sooner than you planned?

 5. Refinance into a shorter loan

-Interest rates are generally lower, though monthly payments are generally greater, on shorter-term loans than on longer-term loans.
+Interest rates are generally lower on shorter-term loans than on longer-term loans.
 So, borrowers choosing shorter terms — such as a 15-year mortgage instead of a 30-year mortgage — can save a great deal of money in the long run, although their monthly payment will likely increase.